ethyca/fides/docs/fides/docs/guides/generate_resources.md

 ```

 #### Environment Variables
-Credentials environment variable configuration defined by the Okta Python [SDK](https://github.com/okta/okta-sdk-python#environment-variables).

-The simplest way to authenticate is by using a client token:
+The simplest way to authenticate is by using a client token, defined by the [Okta Python SDK](https://github.com/okta/okta-sdk-python#environment-variables):
 ```sh
 export OKTA_CLIENT_TOKEN="<my_okta_client_token>"
 ```